mayank-02/multithreading-library/README.md

 int main() {
     mthread_t tid;
     mthread_init();
     mthread_create(&tid, NULL, worker, NULL);
     mthread_join(tid, NULL);
     return 0;
 }
 ```

 ### Approach #1: Copying mthread header file and static library

-Instead of copying mthread source files, you could copy static library or a shared object (check [Building](#building) on how to create static library / shared object).
+Instead of copying mthread source files, you could copy the static library or a shared object (check [Building](#building) on how to create static library / shared object).
 We also need to copy mthread header files.
 We get following project structure:
 In case of a static library:

 ```
 example.c       -> your program
 mthread.h       -> copied from mthread